ejvalgon/ChIPseq-Snakemake-Pipeline/README.md

 Depending on the selected configuration, the workflow generates:

-- trimmed FASTQ files;
+- Trimmed FASTQ files.
-- aligned and indexed BAM files;
+- Aligned and indexed BAM files when spike-in normalization is enabled.
-- main-organism and spike-in BAMs;
+- Main-organism and spike-in BAMs.
-- spike-in read-count and scale-factor tables;
+- Spike-in read-count and scale-factor tables.
-- CPM- or spike-in-normalized bigWigs;
+- CPM- or spike-in-normalized bigWigs.
-- QC metrics, PCA, and correlation plots;
+- QC metrics, PCA, and correlation analyses.
-- MultiQC reports;
-- individual MACS3 peaks;
-- consensus and union peak sets;
+- Individual, consensus and union peak sets
-- FRiP and peak-QC tables;
+- FRiP and peak-QC tables.
-- union-peak read count matrices;
+- Union-peak read count matrices.
-- peak-centered signal heatmaps.
+- Peak-centered signal heatmaps.

 Main workflow outputs are written below: